Spanish Words That End In Er

 As we explore this topic, remember that language is a living entity, and each word carries a story.
 Words ending in -er are more than just letters—they are tools that shape how we express ourselves.
 By focusing on these words, you’re not just learning vocabulary; you’re unlocking a deeper layer of the Spanish language.

 Let’s now examine the diverse applications of -er words in everyday life.
-From common verbs to specialized terms, these words play a vital role in connecting ideas.
+Also, from common verbs to specialized terms, these words play a vital role in connecting ideas.
 Whether you’re describing an action or naming an object, the -er suffix helps you articulate your thoughts with precision.

 Key Points to Remember: